Skip to main content

 5. An audit trail across every super payment, ever.

-Every calculation, lodgement, payment, and reconciliation is timestamped and kept.
-If an employee queries their super years later, the record answers in seconds.
+Every calculation, lodgement, payment and reconciliation is timestamped and kept.
+If an employee asks later, the record is there.

 Questions readers ask about Payday Super.